-(these proposed funds are nearly identical to the Trust, but proposed to hold bitcoin instead of ETH) ("Spot Bitcoin ETPs") on the seemingly conflicting basis that the CME Bitcoin Futures market is not a regulated market of significant size.
-In the recently decided Grayscale Investments, LLC v Securities and Exchange Commission, 18 however, the court resolved this conflict by finding that the SEC had failed to provide a coherent explanation as to why it had approved the Bitcoin Futures ETPs while disapproving the proposal to list and trade shares of the Grayscale Bitcoin Trust (the "Grayscale Bitcoin Trust Proposal") and vacating the disapproval order.
-19
+The Commission has approved proposals related to the listing and trading of funds that would primarily hold CME Bitcoin Futures that are registered under the Securities Act of 1933 ("Bitcoin Futures ETPs"), finding that the CME Bitcoin Futures market represents a regulated market of significant size.
+Meanwhile, the Commission has continued to disapprove proposals to list and trade funds that would hold spot bitcoin on the seemingly conflicting basis that the CME Bitcoin Futures market is not a regulated market of significant size.
+In the recently decided Grayscale Investments, LLC v Securities and Exchange Commission, however, the court resolved this conflict by finding that the SEC had failed to provide a coherent explanation as to why it had approved the Bitcoin Futures ETPs while disapproving the proposal to list and trade shares of the Grayscale Bitcoin Trust and vacating the disapproval order.

-As further discussed below, both the Exchange and the Sponsor believe that this proposal and the included analysis are sufficient to establish that the CME Ether Futures market represents a regulated market of significant size as it relates both to the CME Ether Futures market and to the spot ether market and that this proposal should be approved.
+As further discussed below, both the Exchange and the Sponsor believe that this proposal and the included analysis are sufficient to establish that the CME ETH Futures market represents a regulated market of significant size as it relates both to the CME ETH Futures market and to the spot ETH market and that this proposal should be approved.